arifkyi/Gauss-Seidel/README.md

 # Gauss-Seidel
 Perl script to run and solve the linear equation with multidimentional Matrix by running the Perl Script.
+I know that ussually MathLab has the solution

 Prerequisite: full understanding of Liebeman method and Gauss-Seidel